keith-merchant-ibm/vpc-on-classic-1/vpc-cli-reference.md

 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --policies '[{"priority": 5, "action": "redirect", "target": { "http_status_code": 301, "url": "https://www.redirect.com"}}]'`

 Possible values for "condition" are contains, equals, or matches_regex.
 Possible values for "type" are header, hostname, or path.
 The "field" is an HTTP header field which is only applicable to "header" rule type.
-The "value" parameter is the value to be matched for rule condition.
+The "value" parameter is the value to match the rule condition.

 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --policies '[{"priority": 5, "action": "reject", "rules": { "condition": "equals", "type": "header", "field": "My-app-header", "value": "value"}}]'`